Cointelegraph

 Structural, not cyclical, issues

-The same cannot be said for crypto.
+The same cannot be said of crypto.
 Not only did liquidity dry up in the aftermath of Oct.
 10, but it remained thin months later as sellers struggled to find buyers.
 The same is still the case today, as the value of major coins plummeted.
-The fall in value is due to a loss of conviction in cryptocurrencies as an asset, but poor liquidity is being fueled by structural issues.
+The fall in value is due to a loss of conviction in cryptocurrencies as an asset, but poor liquidity is being fuelled by structural issues.

 One of the principal constraints is a shortage of credit.
 In crypto, trades are mostly pre-funded, and the use of leverage for market making is small.
 When volatility spikes, capital is quickly withdrawn, and spreads widen dramatically.
 The absence of sustainable, transparent credit mechanisms leaves the market brittle at precisely the moments when liquidity is most critical.
 This isn't necessarily enough to stop a decline in prices, but it can shore up market conditions.